 ” …there’s a grounded reality that makes everything that happens between and to characters that just makes sense in the greater context of the reality before us.
 One could certainly divine a deeper meaning about the state of rock ‘n roll music, the ways in which fame comes at great cost, and how we all become caricatures of ourselves in pursuit of maintaining the ethereal or we can just go for a blood-soaked ride.
 Take the ride.”
 Elements of Madness

 ” …Studio 666 might just make me a horror-comedy convert.
 If for nothing else, Studio 666 should be sought out for its originality among a vast smorgasbord of the same old, same old.
 We’re so focused on letting our legacy final girls get one last swing that, sometimes, we miss out on entirely new horror stories to sink our teeth into.
 Don’t let this be one of them.” /Film

-For many more reviews go to page 2MOVIES and MANIA is a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
+For many more reviews go to page 2MOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
 Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
 Thank you.
-As an Amazon Associate, the owner occasionally earns a very tiny amount from qualifying linked purchases.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.